3 Easy Guitar Exercises to Get Warmed Up

-Playing guitar, wether you are just beginning guitar lessons or on your way to becoming an advanced shreder there we all need warm-ups.
+Playing guitar, whether you are just beginning guitar lessons or on your way to becoming an advanced shredder there we all need warm-ups.
 I recommend to all my students that before you leap in head first into your practice that you warm up.
 Partly because it helps avoid tension, injury and gets your fingers loosened.
 When you sleep, type, or exercise your fingers end up in different positions and just need a little bit of guitar oriented movement to get you going.

 Stretches for Guitar

 It’s always important to get a little stretch in before playing guitar.
 While there are loads of great stretches, on and off the fretboard, here are two that I am particularly fond of.
 You can also check out some of guitar virtuoso John Petrucci’s stretches and massage techniques.
 I definitely recommend these even if I’m not covering them here.

 The first exercise is pretty straight forward.
 The trick with it is actually the fingering.
 Most people want to play these stretches with the first and third finger.
 However, when you are spanning more frets, in this case a total of 4 frets, it is easier to stretch from the second finger to the pinky than the third finger to pinky.

 The second exercise is a little more complicated on paper.
 However, it is pretty simple.
 You basically play the chord shape and begin slowly moving your fingers down the fretboard.
 You only move one finger at a time.
 First you move your first finger (the index finger) and then the second and so on.
 Check out the video below to clarify.
 Make sure that you can hear each note ring out clearly.

 With both of these exercises take your time.
 Be deliberate in how you play them and make them articulate.
 As you work your way down the guitar the stretches become more difficult.
 You may not be able to make it all the way down the fretboard and that’s okay.
 Don’t hurt yourself. just get a comfortable stretch.